knobs-dials/straceD/README.md

 By default you get a summary (strace's `-c` argument), once we stop tracing for either of those reasons.

-If you want a more realtime (and much messier) feed, add `-C` to get all the syscalls of the process.
+If you want a more realtime (and much spammier) feed, add `-C` to get all the syscalls of the process.
 You may then also want to use `-e` to have strace filter a bit more.

 ## Considerations